eliemelki/sdk-android/README.md

 **What happens when Bluetooth is disabled?**

 Scanning for physical beacons is paused while scanning for virtual beacons will continue.
 Once Bluetooth is re-enabled, scanning for physical beacons will resume.
 Note: The ProxSee SDK must have monitoring enabled in order to receive events.

+**What happens when Location services are disabled?**

+The ProxSee SDK needs to be enabled to receive events.
+Assuming the ProxSee SDK is enabled, if Location services are disabled, the detection of virtual beacons will be paused.
+As of Android 6, Location services need to be enabled for BLE scanning.
+If enforced by the device, the detection of physical beacons will also be paused.
+Once Location services are re-enabled, the detection of beacons will resume.

 **What happens when Location permissions are disabled?**